Beachwood office

 Dr. Steven Goldman, FACS, FAAFPRS, is a triple-board certified plastic surgeon – one of the few in the world.
 He is certified in Plastic and Reconstructive Surgery, Facial Plastic Surgery, and Otolaryngology/Head and Neck Surgery.
 His refined injection techniques have made him a sought-after trainer for injectable companies.
 His team has extensive experience with injectables, non-surgical technologies, and surgery.

-Here at Beachwood/Westlake Plastic Surgery and Medical Spa, our nurse injectors, nurse practitioner, and physician assistant embody esthetic excellence and a culture of safety.
+At The Surgeon’s Spa – Beachwood and The Surgeon’s Spa – Westlake, our nurse injectors, nurse practitioner, and physician assistant embody esthetic excellence and a culture of safety.
 Our goal is to have a long standing relationship with our patients by taking superlative care of them, helping them find the best treatment options for their individual needs and goals.

 Our staff are trained for precision and safety by Dr. Goldman himself.